-This function does some trial divisions, then some Miller-Rabin probabilistic primality tests.
-The argument reps controls how many such tests are done; a higher value will reduce the chances of a composite being returned as "probably prime".
-25 is a reasonable number; a composite number will then be identified as a prime with a probability of less than 2^{-50} .
+This function does some trial divisions, then some Miller-Rabin probabilistic primality tests. reps controls how many such tests are done, 5 to 10 is a reasonable number, more will reduce the chances of a composite being returned as "probably prime".